ikoote1/To-Do-List-with-Webpack/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 About the Project <a name="about-project"></a>
-This is the project of a website for storing user's books.
+This is the project of a website for to do list.

 I built this project to improve my skills in web development.
-I developed using front end languages and Javascript for user exprience.
+I developed using front end languages and Javascript  with webpack for better user exprience.

 ## 🛠 Built With <a name="built-with"></a>
 This project was built using the following materials and languages below;